umeshbapat/Umesh-Bapat-Portfolio/README.md

 Looking ahead, my focus is on **transforming Appraisal Technology** into a cutting-edge, **automation-driven, and scalable ecosystem**.
 The key pillars of this vision include:
 - **AI-Powered and Data Driven Appraisal Processes:** Expanding the role of **machine learning** in APS, mission coltrol, and any type of automated decision-making.
   - **By inspiring identification of minor to major usecases to apply ML**
-- **Scalability & Cloud-First Approach to speed up  the build:** Continuing to evolve appraisal technology towards **cloud-native architectures**, enhancing resilience, flexibility and efficiency.
+- **Scalability & Cloud-First Approach to speed up  the time to market:** Continuing to evolve appraisal technology towards **cloud-native architectures**, enhancing resilience, flexibility and efficiency.
   - **By envisioning and enabling services outside of onprem and monolith**
 - **Business team as our biggest advocates and partners of tech innovation**
   - **By transparent education and evaluation of solutions with business buy-in**